Medical Reviewer: Dhira Khosla D.O.

 While it’s normal for your hands to not be completely still when you hold your arms out in front of you, if you start to see noticeable, uncontrollable shaking or trembling in your hands, you may have hand tremors.
 While tremors in hands, or shaky hands, may not be life-threatening on their own, they can still disrupt your life and worsen with time.
 In some cases, hand tremors may indicate neurological issues or degenerative disease.
 It’s always a good idea to seek out your healthcare provider if you’ve suddenly developed hand tremors.

 Although learning more about your health and body on your own is important, an official diagnosis and treatment plan made with the help of your doctor is the best course of action to treat hand tremor symptoms.

 Symptoms of Hand Tremors

 Hand tremors can happen on and off or be constant.
-Some tremors may occur on their own without associated health problems, but other kinds of tremor may suggest a specific health issue like liver failure or MS.
+Some tremors in hands may occur on their own without associated health problems, but other kinds of tremor may suggest a specific health issue like liver failure or MS.

 Symptoms of hand tremor can include the following:

 - Involuntary, rhythmic shaking in the hands and arms